Police: Man run over, killed while trying to steal catalytic converter - NewsBreak

 Police said around 4:45 a.m., officers found a man suffering from serious injuries near the Methodist Hospital of Sacramento.

-He was taken to the hospital where he was declared dead.Suspected catalytic converter thieves crash into deputy on unrelated chase
+He was taken to the hospital where he was declared dead.Police warn of catalytic converter thefts in Columbia County

 The Sacramento County Coroner’s Office has since identified him as 28-year-old Jose Adolfo Rangel.